hallofuture/Crystal-Composition-Transformer/README.md

 ### How to train the model with Crystal Composition Transformer dataset

 #### Download Data
-Download datasets from the above link, then unzip it under `BLMM_dataset` folder.
+Download datasets from the above link, then unzip it under `BLMM_dataset.zip` folder.
 After the above, the directory should be:
 ```
 Crystal Composition Transformer